Ahead of G20, China urges caution in Fed policy tapering

 "But the United States - the main currency issuing country - must consider the spill-over effect of its monetary policy, especially the opportunity and rhythm of its exit from the ultra-loose monetary policy," Zhu said.

-The prospects of the Fed reining in its stimulus comes as China's economic growth slows down to its weakest pace in two decades, partly as the government tries to reduce its reliance on exports in favour of domestic consumption.

-Zhu said China faced a severe economic environment at home and abroad, but it would keep economic policies stable.
+Zhu said while China faced a severe economic environment at home and abroad, it would keep economic policies stable.

-China will refrain from providing fresh stimulus and he predicted the economy was on track to grow around 7.5 percent this year - in line with the government's target.
+China will refrain from providing stimulus to the world's second-largest economy, which he said was on track to grow around 7.5 percent this year - in line with the government's target.

-The government will instead quicken structural adjustments, including efforts to reduce with factory overcapacity, he said.
+The government will instead quicken structural adjustments, including efforts to deal with factory overcapacity, he said.

-Speaking at the briefing ahead of the G20 meeting in St Petersburg on Sept 5 and 6, Vice Governor Yi Gang said how nations might cope as developed economies tighten monetary policy will be a focus of the G20 meeting.
+Speaking at the briefing ahead of the G20 meeting in St Petersburg on Sept 5 and 6, Vice Governor Yi Gang said the issue of how nations would cope as developed economies tighten their monetary policy would be a focus at the G20 meeting.

 "On monetary policy, the focal point (of G20) will be on how to minimise the external impact when major developed countries exit or gradually exit quantitative easing, especially causing volatile capital flows in emerging markets and putting pressures on emerging-market currencies," Yi said.

-"Not only China has capital controls, it also has piles of FX reserves and current account surplus, these are the advantages for China to weather the Fed tapering," said Minggao Shen, China economist at Citigroup in Hong Kong.

-China keeps a tight grip on capital account transactions, but there are many loopholes, especially through trade flows, analysts say.
-So China's economy could face some pressure from capital outflows, they say.

-A $100 billion foreign-currency fund being discussed by countries that make up the BRICS grouping of Brazil, Russia, India, China and South Africa will be set up in the foreseeable future, Yi said, adding that China would provide "a big share" of the funds but he did not give details.
+Yi said a $100 billion (64.20 billion pounds) foreign-currency fund being discussed by countries that make up the BRICS grouping of Brazil, Russia, India, China and South Africa will be set up in the foreseeable future.
+He said China would provide "a big share" of the funds but he did not give details.

 "It will not exceed 50 percent," he said.